KimbaWLion/DiscordBaseballBot/README.md

   * Run this to run the bot.
 Want to move it to the DiscordPoster directory, but need to be able to import BaseballConsumer.py.
 I don't know how to import across directories in Python
 * BaseballConsumer/BaseballConsumerConstants.py
   * Contains configurable constants like emoji or game status updates or 7th inning stretch
+* BaseballConsumer/TeamAndStandingsUtilities.py
+  * Utility file to put helpful functions regarding the team or standings

 # FAQ
 * How come when I play the bot for a previous game, it doesn't post things such as wild pitches or pitching changes?